datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 of the Class B Units issued to any Member shall be as set forth on the attached **Schedule A**.

-Section 4.3  Status of Capital Contributions  TC "Section 4.3  Status of Capital Contributions" \\f C \\l "2" .
+Section 4.3  Status of Capital Contributions.

 ​(i) Except as otherwise provided in this Agreement, the amount of a Unit Holder's Capital Contributions may be returned to it, in whole or